brunoterkaly/building-restful-service-with-java/README.md

 ## Building a Restful Service using Jersey in Eclipse (Mars 4.2)

 The purpose of this post is to end up with a WAR file.
-This war file represents a Java application that supports a Restful queries.
+This war file represents a Java application that supports Restful queries.

-We will build this application first, and then produce a war file.
+We will build the restful application first, and then produce a war file.
 This war file will then be used in another blog post which will demonstrate how to containerize this restful application and scale across a cluster.

 Two types of clusters will be supported using the Azure container service.
 The first cluster will be a Mesosphere cluster, later followed up by a docker swarm cluster.